FAQ: plans and pricing

 What plans do you have?

 We have different monthly plans depending on the solution you need.
-For our default plans, you can get a custom quote through our online price calculator.
+For our default plans, you can order a quote through our pricing page.

 How do I order a plan?

-Use our online price calculator to get a quote for a monthly plan.
-If you are ready to order, send us the quote number and we’ll send back an invoice.
-We require prepayment, which is possible via bank transfer (send us a copy of the receipt) or Paypal.
+See our pricing page to order a quote for a monthly plan.
+Fill out the form and click submit.
+Note: We require prepayment, which is possible via bank transfer (send us a copy of the receipt) or Paypal.
 When we receive (proof of) payment, we’ll set up your account asap.

 Do you provide interpreters (T@H), transcribers or correctors (closed captions)?